 The aim of ETIAS is to strengthen the border security of Europe.
 All applicants will be screened during the application process.
-Anyone who poses a security threat will be identified and prevented from entering the region.
 The vast majority of applications will be quickly approved.
 The new system will also greatly speed up the process of entering Schengen’s borders.

-How can Canadians apply for ETIAS to visit Portugal?
+How can Canadians apply for an ETIAS visa waiver for Portugal?

-Once an application has been submitted and approved, the ETIAS Portugal tourist visa waiver will be sent by email.
+Once an application has been submitted and approved, the ETIAS Portugal tourist visa waiver will be sent to the applicant by email.
 Canadians will be able to enter Portugal by presenting the visa waiver, along with their passport, to the border authorities.

 There are no internal hard borders within the Schengen Area.
 There is only a singular, shared border.
-This means Canadian travelers will be able to move freely between the 26 Schengen countries once they have entered one.
+This means Canadian travellers will be able to move freely between the 26 Schengen countries once they have entered the free-travel zone.
 ETIAS EU visas waiver will be valid for 3-year durations and will allow Canadians to enter for periods of up to 90 days.

 Basic information about Portugal

 Portugal is a southern European country with a population of 10 million.
-It is one of the oldest countries in Europe and has had a huge influence on global culture.
+It is one of the oldest countries on the continent and has had a huge influence on global culture.
 In the 15th and 16th centuries, Portugal was one of the world’s major economic, political, and military powers.

-Visitors to Portugal are always impressed by the breathtaking scenery, the friendly people, the magnificent architecture, and the mouthwatering food and wine.
+Visitors to Portugal are always impressed by the breathtaking scenery, friendly people, magnificent architecture, and mouthwatering food and wine.
 For a relatively small country, there is an incredible amount to see.

 The level of healthcare is high in Portugal (as in most European countries).
-Health insurance is recommended as it eliminates the risk of high medical costs in the event of an emergency.
+Nevertheless, health insurance is recommended as it eliminates the risk of high medical costs in the event of an emergency.
 Visitors should bear the following things in mind:

-- Bring any medication in its original packaging, clearly labeled.
+- Bring any medication in its original packaging, clearly labelled

 - The number to call an ambulance is 112